Remnants of quark model in lattice QCD simulation in the Coulomb gauge: Introduction

 We study the relation between the quark model and Coulomb gauge QCD in the path-integral formalism by using lattice QCD simulations.
 The QCD vacuum has been energetically studied by lattice QCD simulations with projections, such as the Abelian projection~\cite{tHooft:1981bkw,Kronfeld:1987vd,Kronfeld:1987ri} and the center projection~\cite{DelDebbio:1996lih,DelDebbio:1998luz}.
 In this paper, we propose a new-type projection in the Coulomb gauge and seek the relation between QCD and the quark model.

 The organization of this paper is as follows.
 In Sec.~\ref{sec:Coulombgauge}, we briefly review QCD in the Coulomb gauge in terms of the Faddeev-Popov mode.
-In Sec.~\ref{sec:A0projection}, we focus on the independence of spatial gauge field on the static quark-antiquark potential and propose $\vec{A} = 0$ projection for the gauge configuration generated in lattice QCD simulations.
+In Sec.~\ref{sec:A0projection}, we focus on a fact that the static quark-antiquark potential is independent of spatial gauge field and propose $\vec{A} = 0$ projection for the gauge configuration generated in lattice QCD simulations.
 In Sec.~\ref{sec:eigenmodeprojection}, we propose a generalization of the $\vec{A} = 0$ projection in the Coulomb gauge utilizing the Faddeev-Popov eigenmodes.
 In Sec.~\ref{sec:hadron_mass}, we apply the proposed projection to light hadron and glueball masses.
 Section~\ref{sec:summary} is devoted to Summary and Conclusion.